Frequently Asked Questions

 -

-Incentive Option 1: A DSGS event may be modified or canceled in response to subsequent balancing authority Energy Emergency Alert (EEA) notices.
+Participation Option 1: A DSGS event may be modified or canceled in response to subsequent balancing authority Energy Emergency Alert (EEA) notices.
 DSGS Providers and directly enrolled participants will be notified of any event updates or cancelations.
 DSGS Providers are responsible for notifying their participants of event updates or cancelations.

-Incentive Options 2 & 3: DSGS events are not modified or canceled.
+Participation Options 2 & 3: DSGS events are not modified or canceled.

-Incentive Option 4: A load flexibility event shall be cancelled if the host BA issues a cancellation of all applicable EEA Watch+ notices at least 20 minutes before the beginning of the first scheduled shoulder interval.
+Participation Option 4:A load flexibility event shall be cancelled if the host BA issues a cancellation of all applicable EEA Watch+ notices at least 20 minutes before the beginning of the first scheduled shoulder interval.
 (Real-time events are always initiated within 80 minutes of the highest LMP hours and start with core intervals.
 These events cannot be cancelled.)

 Incentive Payment Questions